w3nhao/RecSystemOnLargePretrainedModel/README.md

     --devices 0 1 2 3 4 5 6 7 \
     --precision 32
 ```
 The output of the above command is the inference result of all items descriptions text sequences, which is saved in `--processed_dir`.
 The output format are pytorch tensors, each tensor is the embedding of the corresponding text sequence.
 The length of the number of items, and the shape of each tensor is `[30, 768]` in this example.
 The name of the output file is `OPT125M_freeze@12_inferenced_embs_for_unfreeze@0_0.pt`.
-If only using one GPU, then the final number is `0`.
-If using multiple GPUs, then the final number is the device id of the accelerator.
+If only using one accelerator, then the final number is `0`.
+If using multiple accelerators, then the final number is the device id of the accelerator.

 After that you should run the following command to sort the output embs by item id and to collect all the results if using multiple accelerators:
 ```bash